GenAI Case Study

 Key Lessons: Buying AI Consulting Services

+1. AI consulting SOWs are systematically overbuilt.
 Consulting firms benefit from broad scope, generous effort estimates, and unbounded engagement structures.
-AI's novelty compounds this: uncertainty about what's possible is used to justify expansive scope and padded hours.
-Expect to reduce AI consulting SOWs by 20–40% through independent review — this is consistent across engagements.
+AI’s novelty compounds this: uncertainty about what is possible is used to justify expansive scope and padded hours.
+Expect to reduce AI consulting SOWs by 20 to 40% through independent review.
+This is consistent across engagements.

-If you're investing in custom AI — fine-tuned models, prompt engineering, integration code — you must own it exclusively.
+2. IP ownership is the most important clause.
+If you are investing in custom AI (fine-tuned models, prompt engineering, integration code) you must own it exclusively.
 Consulting firms naturally want reuse rights (it multiplies their revenue per development effort).
-Any ambiguity in IP ownership is resolved in the consultant's favour.
+Any ambiguity in IP ownership is resolved in the consultant’s favour.
 Explicit, exclusive ownership clauses are non-negotiable.

-Time & materials billing creates an incentive for slower delivery and scope expansion.
+3. Milestone payments change consultant behaviour.
+Time and materials billing creates an incentive for slower delivery and scope expansion.
 Milestone-based payments create an incentive for efficient delivery of defined results.
-The structural shift from T&M to milestones typically improves delivery speed by 15–25% because the consultant's revenue depends on accepted deliverables, not hours logged.
+The structural shift from T&M to milestones typically improves delivery speed by 15 to 25% because the consultant’s revenue depends on accepted deliverables, not hours logged.

+4. European insurers face triple regulatory exposure.
 GDPR (personal data), Solvency II (outsourcing governance), and the EU AI Act (high-risk AI) all impose requirements on AI projects.
-A consulting SOW that doesn't address all three creates regulatory risk that falls entirely on the insurer — the consulting firm bears no liability for regulatory non-compliance unless the contract explicitly assigns it.
+A consulting SOW that does not address all three creates regulatory risk that falls entirely on the insurer.
+The consulting firm bears no liability for regulatory non-compliance unless the contract explicitly assigns it.

 LessonAction

-IP ownership is criticalExplicit exclusive ownership; no reuse rights; consultant pre-existing IP enumerated and segregated.
+IP ownership is criticalExplicit exclusive ownership; no reuse rights; pre-existing IP enumerated

-Triple regulatory exposure (EU)GDPR DPA, Solvency II outsourcing provisions, EU AI Act explainability — all in the contract.
+Triple regulatory exposure (EU)GDPR DPA, Solvency II outsourcing, EU AI Act explainability — all in contract

-Phase your investmentOne use case per phase; prove value; then expand.
-Don't commit to six workstreams upfront.
+Phase your investmentOne use case per phase; prove value; then expand

 09